-Jason Xinyu Liu, Ankit Shah, George Konidaris, Stefanie Tellex, and David Paulius
+Jason Xinyu Liu^{1}, Ankit Shah1, George Konidaris1, Stefanie Tellex1, and David Paulius1 1Brown University

 Abstract-Grounding spatiotemporal navigation commands to structured task specifications enables autonomous robots to understand a broad range of natural language and solve long-horizon tasks with safety guarantees.
 Prior works mostly focus on grounding spatial or temporally extended language for robots.
 We propose Lang2LTL-2, a modular system that leverages pretrained large language and vision-language models and multimodal semantic information to ground spatiotemporal navigation commands in novel city-scaled environments without retraining.
-Lang2LTL-2 achieves 93.53% language grounding accuracy on a dataset of 21,780 semantically diverse natural language commands from unseen environments.
+Lang2LTL-2 achieves 93.53% language grounding accuracy on a dataset of 21,780 semantically diverse natural language commands in unseen environments.
 We run an ablation study to validate the need for different modalities.
-We also show that a physical robot equipped with the same system without modification can execute 50 semantically diverse natural language commands in both indoor and outdoor environments.1
+We also show that a physical robot equipped with the same system without modification can execute 50 semantically diverse natural language commands in both indoor and outdoor environments.

-I. Introduction
+I. INTRODUCTION

 When giving directions, humans often use natural language that describes goals, as well as temporal and spatial constraints.
 For example, consider the command "Visit the Starbucks, only then go to the red car to the right of the building, and always avoid the crowded restaurant near the cafe."
-An autonomous robot following this spatiotemporal command must understand that it specifies a temporally extended task of visiting two locations in a strict order and avoiding the third throughout the execution.
+An autonomous robot following this spatiotemporal command must understand that it specifies a temporally extended task of visiting two locations in a strict order while avoiding the third throughout the execution.
 The robot must ground the three referring expressions, i.e., "the Starbucks," "the car," and "the crowded restaurant," to specific locations with respect to other landmarks in the environment.

 Existing approaches focus on developing the robot's spatial or temporal reasoning ability separately.
 Many works develop systems to ground natural language commands that contain rich spatial relations in indoor [1, 2, 3] and outdoor [4, 5] environments.
-A map that contains multimodal semantic information enables robots to identify various target landmarks with respect to others in the environment, yet these approaches cannot handle temporal constraints.
+Their approaches use a map that contains multimodal semantic information to identify various target landmarks with respect to others in the environment, yet they cannot handle complex temporal constraints.
 Separately, structured task specifications, like linear temporal logic (LTL), can capture a wide range of semantically diverse temporal patterns [6] and enable the synthesis of verifiable robot behaviors with safety guarantees.
-However, systems that can ground natural language commands with diverse temporal patterns have limited spatial reasoning capability [7, 8, 9].
+However, systems that can ground complex temporal language have limited spatial reasoning capability [7, 8, 9].

-To achieve the best of both worlds, we introduce a modular system that can ground spatiotemporal navigation commands
+To achieve the best of both worlds, we introduce a modular language grounding system, Lang2LTL-2, that grounds